 This strike led to a fierce although relatively nonviolent struggle for racial equality and racial integration of the public schools.
 White economic, financial, and social intimidation resulted.
 The struggle resulted in 1951’s Davis v.
 County Board of Prince Edward County.
 In 1954 this case made it to the United States Supreme Court where it was bundled with four other similar cases into Brown et al. v.
 The Board of Education of Topeka et al. Of 167 Black American students named as plaintiffs in this landmark case, 117 were Virginians from Prince Edward County.
 The Supreme Court, in this and in Brown II the following year, overturned decades of racial segregation and ordered all public schools to be desegregated and racially integrated.

 One of my nearby relatives, Beverly Calvin Bass, was also engaged in these conflicts between Whites and Blacks struggling over segregation, desegregation, and integration of schools and businesses.
-Calvin Bass and William’s paternal grandfather Carroll Bass were cousins.
+Calvin Bass and my paternal grandfather Carroll M. Bass were cousins.
 Calvin Bass was loved by many and respected by many more.
 He was a warm-hearted, generous man of great personal dignity, highly energetic, and almost rigid with a stern self-discipline reflective of his Presbyterian morals.
 He epitomized the Southern gentleman farmer academic, a working scientist who taught at the college level and then went home to roll up his sleeves to fix machinery, milk cows, and deliver calves.
 Calvin Bass was also a mentor to William’s dad Bill Bass as he transitioned from serving in the Navy to being a dairy farmer.
 He was very engaged in the extended Bass family network.
 In addition, Calvin Bass ran Sunnyside, one of the two remaining working Bass dairy farms in the Rice-Sandy River area of the county.
 His parents lived in the large old farmhouse still pocketed with Minié ball holes from the Civil War Battle of Rice’s Depot.